As a young boy looking at an Olympic National Park Wilderness Map its hard not to notice the mountain in the center of the Olympic Mountains.

 My Short Video Clip:

-This was a major accomplishment for me being the first Human in Five Fingers on Mt.
-Olympus.
-Congratulations to Nivaun for being the first one in Merrell Barefoots on the Mountain.
+This was a major accomplishment for me being the first human in Toe Shoes on Olympus.